Travel in Austria

 • ÖBB Postbus Line 265.
 Stops at SCS Hotel Pyramide.

-• IKEA Shuttle Line: From the same U6 station (Siebenhirten station), there is an IKEA shuttle directly to the Shopping City.
+• IKEA Shuttle Line: The IKEA shuttle goes directly to the Shopping City.
 This line operates every day the Shopping City is open, departing every half hour on weekdays and every fifteen minutes on Saturdays.
 Cost: €1 per adult.
 Children under 16 travel for free.

 Donauzentrum – A Huge Mall in Vienna’s 22nd District